-Where an employee provides cross cover, he/she shall be paid \$150 per day/shift in recognition of the increased workload.
+Where an employee provides cross cover, they shall be paid \$165 per day/shift in recognition of the increased workload.
 If cover is provided by more than one employee then the payment is shared among those employees providing cover.
 The additional duties provisions (clause 11) do not apply in a cross cover situation.